International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 # Component Certification

-[todo: revise and describe the different levels] [todo: add how non-connector components are addressed and that/how criteria are applicable for different deployment scenarios]
+[todo: revise and describe the different levels <- move here from chapter 4.1 (Security)]
+[todo: add how non-connector components are addressed and that/how criteria are applicable for different deployment scenarios]

 Core components to be used in the IDS must provide the required